Russian Art (c.30,000 BCE - 1920)

 Paris Oct 1906: "Two Centuries of Russian Painting and Sculpture"

 The year 1906 was a landmark in the history of Russian art thanks to the irrepressible Sergei Diaghilev, the promoter of the giant exhibition of Russian painting at the Autumn Salon in Paris.
 An impressario with endless energy, Diaghilev turned to Paris to escape the confines of St. Petersburg.
 His Russian backers, all of them art collectors, included Vladimir Argutinsky-Dolgorukov, Sergei Botkin, Vladimir Girshman, Vladimir von Mekk and also Ivan Morozov, who loaned paintings from his vast collection for the massive Russian retrospective comprising almost 750 works.
 The exhibition - entitled, Two Centuries of Russian Painting and Sculpture - which opened in October 1906, occupied twelve halls of the Grand Palais of the Champs-Elysee.
 The interior designs were by Lev Bakst (1866-1924), Diaghilev's most influential artist.
 Visitors were stunned by the ancient icons laid out on gleaming golden brocades, and by paintings from the Petrine era of Peter the Great and Catherine the Great.
 Other highlights included portraits by Borovikovsky, Brullov, Kiprensky and Levitsky.
 But the real point of the show was to showcase modern Russian art by the likes of Isaac Levitan, Valentin Serov, Mikhail Vrubel, Konstantin Somov, Lev Bakst, Philip Maliavin, Nikolai Roerich and Konstantin Yuon.
+In 1909, Diaghilev - in collaboration with his set designers Leon Bakst and Alexander Benois - launched his most famous venture, the Ballets Russes (c.1909-29), which took Europe and the Americas by storm.

 A number of abstract and semi-abstract movements sprang up in the second decade of the 20th century.
 All influenced in varying degrees by avant garde ideas coming out of Paris and, to a much lesser extent Milan, they included Russian Futurism (c.1912-14) started by Vladimir Mayakovsky (1893-1930) and practised by David Burliuk (1882-1967), Velimir Khlebnikov and Alexei Kruchenykh (1886-1968); Rayonism (1912-15) invented by Mikhail Larionov and his partner Natalia Goncharova (1881-1962); Constructivism initiated by Vladimir Tatlin (1885-1953) - see his extraordinary work Monument to the Third International (1919, Pompidou Centre Paris) - and practised by the painter and photographer Aleksandr Rodchenko (1891-1956), Lyubov Popova (1889-1924), the painter and illustrator El Lissitzky (1890-1941) and Konstantin Medunetsky (1899-1935); and Suprematism (c.1915-1921) founded by Kasimir Malevich (1878-1935).